 - Make sure that the nodes are in the water.

-- After a few roots have sprouted, you can even transplant the tiny plants to the soil.
+- After a few roots have sprouted, you can even transplant the tiny plants into the soil.

 Propagation via seeds is rare and almost impossible with Philodendron Mccolley’s Finale because the seeds are as unattainable as the flowers!